How to Create a Historical Website

 PLEASE NOTE – If you converted your website to save from previous contest years, you will need to use a new email address to create an account for the 2015 contest.
 The email address is optional and only used to recover passwords in the event of forgotten or lost passwords.

 With so many complaints in the past regarding the Scrib.d element on NHD Weebly, we have removed this element and recommend students post their bibliographies and process papers as PDF files on their websites, using the ‘File’ element under ‘Media’.
-Please visit the following website created by former NHD participant, Christopher Su, for helpful tips and guides: NHD Website ResourcesIf you have any further questions please email [email protected] with your current URL and login information.
+Please visit the following website created by former NHD participant, Christopher Su, for helpful tips and guides: NHD Website ResourcesIf you have any further questions please email IT@nhd.org with your current URL and login information.
+If you have lost your login information, cannot convert your standard Weebly to NHD Weebly, or need an account recovered please email email@example.com.